President and Vice Presidents

 Having first joined CIEH as a member in 1987, Dawn started her career with Wakefield Council.
 She then became Head of Trading Law at Asda, followed by the role of Technical Director at Asda Walmart, where her remit covered the entire supply base and operational food compliance.
 She then became the Global Technical Director of SAI Global, a multinational risk management consultancy based in Sydney, Australia.

-Dawn is also strategic advisor to Huddersfield-based Caterers Choice, a major supplier to the food service and retail sectors.
+Dawn is also Operations and Technical Services Director of Huddersfield-based Caterers Choice, a major supplier to the food service and retail sectors.
 She is also a non-executive director for Good For You Ltd, a supplier of hydroponic fruit and vegetables, based in China.
 A Fellow of CIEH, Dawn is a chartered safety practitioner (IOSH) and is a member of the Society of Food Hygiene and Technology.

 As Chair, Siraj will oversee the delivery of CIEH’s strategy and ensure that our institutional remit to protect the public will continue to be fulfilled.